André Leon Talley: Early life and education

 Talley was born on October 16, 1948, in Washington, D.C., the son of Alma Ruth Davis and William Carroll "Caro" Talley, a taxi driver.
 At least one of his grandfathers was a sharecropper, and his maternal grandfather, John Davis, had fought in WWI in France.
 His parents left him to be raised by his maternal grandmother, Bennie Francis Davis, who worked as a cleaning lady at Duke University, in Durham, North Carolina.
 Talley credited her for giving him an "understanding of luxury" and stated, following her death, "I miss her almost every day."

 He grew up in the Jim Crow era South, where segregation defined social boundaries.
 His early love of fashion was nurtured by his grandmother and further cultivated upon his discovery of Vogue magazine at a local library at the age of nine or ten.

 Talley was educated at Hillside High School, graduating in 1966, and North Carolina Central University, where he graduated with a Bachelor of Arts in French literature in 1970.
 He won a scholarship to Brown University, where he earned a Master of Arts in French literature in 1972.
-At Brown, he wrote a thesis on the influence of black women on Charles Baudelaire and initially planned to teach French.
+At Brown, he wrote a thesis on the influence of Black women on Charles Baudelaire and initially planned to teach French.

 Career

+A picture of Talley speaking at SCAD Commencement taken at the SCAD FASH Museum of Fashion and Film.

 Through the student connections he made in Providence, Rhode Island, he apprenticed, unpaid, for Diana Vreeland at the Metropolitan Museum of Art in 1974.
 Thoroughly impressed by his skills, the Vogue editor arranged for Talley to work at Andy Warhol's Factory and Interview magazine for $50 a week.
 He went on to write for Women's Wear Daily, becoming its Paris bureau chief, and W, from 1975 through 1980.
 He also worked for The New York Times, Ebony, and other publications before finally landing at Vogue, where he worked as the fashion news director from 1983 to 1987 and, later, as the magazine's first African-American male creative director from 1988 to 1995.

 He pushed top designers to feature more Black models in their shows.
 In 1984, he co-wrote with Richard Bernstein the book MegaStar, with an introduction by Paloma Picasso, which includes portraits of celebrities.
 He left his role as creative director at Vogue, while continuing to serve as contributing editor, in order to move to Paris in 1995 to work for W. In 1998, he returned to Vogue as the editor-at-large, a position he held until his departure in 2013 to pursue another editorial venture.

 In 2003, he authored an autobiography entitled A.L.T.: A Memoir, published by Villard in 2003.
 According to Publishers Weekly, the message delivered by the book is that "Style transcends race, class, and time."
 Two years later, he authored A.L.T.
 365+, an art monograph designed by art director Sam Shahid, featuring photos and captions from one year of Talley's life.